softwarefactory-project/sf-docs/docs/user/zuul_user.rst

   curl -O https://<fqdn>/zuul/api/tenant/<tenant>/key/<project>.pub

-The *tools/encrypt_secret.py* tool, from the Zuul repository, can be used to create the YAML tree to be pushed in the project *.zuul.d/* directory.
+The *zuul-client* tool, from the Zuul repository ( more information can be found  at `zuul-client documentation <https://zuul-ci.org/docs/zuul-client/>`_ ), can be used to create the YAML tree to be pushed in the project *.zuul.d/* directory.

 .. code-block:: bash

-  ./encrypt_secret.py --tenant <tenant> --infile secret.data --outfile secret.yaml https://<fqdn>/zuul/ <project>
+  zuul-client -v --insecure --zuul-url https://<fqdn>/zuul/ encrypt --infile secret.data --outfile secret.yaml --project <project> --tenant <tenant>

 Then *<name>* and *<fieldname>* fields that are placeholders must be replaced in the generated *secret.yaml* file.

 The script will return an output similar to this one::

+  ...
   writing RSA key
-  Public key length: 4096 bits (512 bytes)
+  INFO:zuul-client:Public key length: 4096 bits (512 bytes)
-  Max plaintext length per chunk: 470 bytes
-  Input plaintext length: 4 bytes
+  INFO:zuul-client:Max plaintext length per chunk: 470 bytes INFO:zuul-client:Input plaintext length: 31 bytes
-  Number of chunks: 1
+  INFO:zuul-client:Number of chunks: 1
+  ...

 And create a *secret.yaml* file with a content similar to this one::